Homemade Smoked Venison Sausage

 I’ll leave links at the bottom of this post for you if you need to purchase these things.

 Plus, before getting started, you should know that this is a two-day process.
 It takes one day to stuff the sausages, and then it’s best to let them rest overnight, before smoking them.
-So, it’s a good weekend project. 😉
+So, it’s a good weekend project.

-These smoked venison sausages look and taste very much like brats.
-They aren’t breakfast sausages.
-So, if you are looking for that recipe, maybe I’ll share it the next time he makes breakfast sausage. 😉
+So, if you are looking for a venison breakfast sausage recipe, maybe I’ll share it the next time he makes breakfast sausage!

 My husband used to bring his meat to a meat locker for processing.
 But that gets pretty spendy!
-And when you are on a tight budget, it is hard to find the money for it.
-So, he decided to invest in the equipment and do it himself!

 Now, all these years later, our boys do it with him!
-What a handy skill to teach your kids – and a great way to spend time together. ☺️
+What a handy skill to teach your kids – and a great way to spend time together.

-If your meat is frozen, you’ll need to thaw it in the fridge for a few days.
+If your deer meat is frozen, you’ll need to thaw it in the fridge for a few days.

 After your meat is thawed, rinse the excess blood off of it.